kentar0x/game-off-2012/README.md

 ## Art Credits

 I am using PlanetCute, a [free tileset](http://www.lostgarden.com/2007/05/dancs-miraculously-flexible-game.html) generously offered by Daniel Cook for the express purpose of *not* making yet another Sokoban clone.
-Which this game kind of is, before you start using the Master Fork.
+Which this game kind of is, before you start using the fork.
 Sorry, Danc!
 Anyway, [his blog](http://www.lostgarden.com/) is a great source of insight for independent games developers.
 ![](https://raw.github.com/Octocarina/game-off-2012/master/img/README/planetcute.jpg)

 This little octopus fellow also makes an appearance.
 It's actually a piece of jewelry created by <a href="http://doctor-gus.deviantart.com/">Doctor-Gus</a>, an artist who makes jewelry out of forks!
 So awesome!